 Our project has also examined contemporary domains in which knowledge practices and techniques of intervention associated with vital systems security have been incorporated into governmental practice.
-For example, I have investigated how the norms of vital systems security have been incorporated into natural disaster policy in the United States, including in the article “Enacting Catastrophe” (published in Economy and Society) and in “Neoliberalism and Natural Disaster” (soon to be submitted to the Journal of Cultural Economy).
+For example, I have investigated how the norms of vital systems security have been incorporated into natural disaster policy in the United States, including in the article “Enacting Catastrophe” (in Economy and Society) and in “Neoliberalism and Natural Disaster” (Journal of Cultural Economy).
 Lakoff and I also co-edited Biosecurity Interventions, which examines how vital systems security and other governmental rationalities are being mobilized and contested in response to new biological threats.

 Along with Lakoff, I am working on a manuscript that examines the government of catastrophe in the United States over the last one-hundred years.

 - “Vital Systems Security: Reflexive Biopolitics and the Government of Emergency.”
 Theory, Culture, and Society 32, 3, 2015.

 - “Neoliberalism and Natural Disaster: Insurance as Political Technology of Catastrophe” Journal of Cultural Economy 7, 30, 2014.